 South Carolina Medicaid costs may involve copayments.
 However, in cases where copayments are due, Medicaid insurance limits the maximum amount for which a recipient may be charged.
 Eligible applicants for Medicaid coverage will receive a notification from state agents in the mail regarding possible expenses, payment maximums and other vital details.
 Additionally, providers involved with the Medicaid program may choose to charge less than the set limit, but it is up to the discretion of the provider.
 Providers cannot charge any more for SC Medicaid coverage than the limits established by the program.
 Important information to note is that expenses related to the program may change based on a broad range of factors.

 Co-payments under South Carolina Medicaid insurance are generally kept low.
 For example, adult Medicaid beneficiaries must pay $3.40 for one medical equipment item.
 Adults must provide a co-pay of $3.30 per doctor visit.
 In some cases, the answer to “How much does Medicaid cost in SC?” is zero.
 Some exemptions keep recipients from any out-of-pocket expenses.
 For instance, copayment costs for Medicaid are waived for recipients who are younger than 19 years of age.
 Additionally, eligible applicants should be aware that Medicaid coverage extends across many procedures which are provided at a low cost.
 While many require copayments, other services do not.
 For instance, chemotherapy and a range of aid provided to the elderly or the disabled do not incur copayments.
-To learn more about Medicaid costs and coverage, download our complimentary guide today.
+To learn more about Medicaid costs and coverage, download our free guide today.